Metrics Explorer

 3. At the bottom of the modal, click View metric.

-The Metrics Explorer displays a graph and metrics per team, author, or repository.
+The Metrics Explorer displays a graph, and metrics grouped by repository at the bottom.

 Click into any of the metric points at the bottom of the page to drill in, seeing the data behind the metric.